Konfido/alfred-pkmanager/README.md

         date: {date:yyyy-MM-dd HH:mm:ss}
         updated: {date:yyyy-MM-dd HH:mm:ss}
         ---

         Content
         ```

     - `synonyms`: An item defined in metadata which is used to find out the same result in Node searching once the input word is listed in its synonyms.
-Example: if you create a Node naming "test" with `synonyms: [tmp, 测试]`, then you get the same doc when search for node "test", "tmp" or "测试".
+Example: if you create a Node naming "test" with `synonyms: [tmp, 测试]`, then you get the same note when search for node "test", "tmp" or "测试".

 - Workflow variables

     - `NODES_PATH`: folder's path to your nodes

-    - `DOCS_PATH`: folder's path to your docs
+    - `NOTES_PATH`: folder's path to your notes

     - A possible variables setting for the following folder tree:

         ```
         ~
         └── Documents/
-            └── My_Docs/
+            └── My_Notes/
                 ├── Nodes/
                 │   ├── foo.py
                 │   └── foo2.py